-The applicable legislation is Regulation (EC) No 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC ('Regulation 2018/1725').
+The applicable legislation in this field is Regulation (EC) No 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC7 ('Regulation 2018/1725').

-Documents 1-3 contain personal information, such as names, e-mail addresses, and/ or telephone numbers that allow the identification of natural persons, as well as other personal information.
-Signatures have also been removed to avoid the risk of fraudulent use of such signatures.
+All the documents identified as falling within the scope of your request contain personal information, such as names, e-mail addresses, and/ or telephone numbers that allow the identification of natural persons, as well as other personal information.

 Indeed, Article 3(1) of Regulation 2018/1725 provides that personal data 'means any information relating to an identified or identifiable natural person [...]'.
 The Court of Justice has specified that any information, which by reason of its content, purpose or effect, is linked to a particular person is to be considered as personal data.
 Please note in this respect that the names, signatures, functions, telephone numbers and/or initials pertaining to staff members of an institution are to be considered personal data.
-8